jdtornow/challah/README.md

 end
 ```

-All normal Rails `before_filter` options apply, so you can always limit this restriction to a specific action:
+All normal Rails `before_action` options apply, so you can always limit this restriction to a specific action:

 ```ruby